fredriknystrom/ResumePortfolio/portfolioProject/image_app/README.md

 3. **Adjusting Image Width:** Alter the image's width as desired, while the original aspect ratio is preserved.
 Leave the width field blank to keep the image's original width.

+4. **Applying a Blur Effect:** Adjust the blur intensity using a slider from 0% for no blur to 100% for maximum blur, allowing you to soften or smooth the image as needed.

-4. **Choosing the Output Format:** Select your preferred output format for the edited image.
+5. **Choosing the Output Format:** Select your preferred output format for the edited image.
 Options include JPEG and PNG.

 ## Example